Pulkio/InternshipNorway_Network/README.md

     Finally, an Event R (which I put in but you can change) which, when pressed, calls Cast To MyGameInstance, then Reset Counter Computer Adapter.

-You also need to create the HUD.
+You also need to create the HUD and be carefull about the naming to keep the logic between the code and the HUD.

 ![HUD_Widget](https://github.com/Pulkio/InternshipNorway_Network/assets/57195076/3c04967b-7fc8-4893-b736-b162b63e5c68)

 In the blueprint of my HUD, insert the SetTextMessages function, connected to SetText with a target variable TB Messages, which is a TextWidget.

 ![HUD_BP](https://github.com/Pulkio/InternshipNorway_Network/assets/57195076/de7b6b60-d9ac-47b2-ba4b-27fc86ab90a5)